rootd00d/mastercard/README.md

 ## DevOps Engineer Code Test

+> Simply run `docker-compose up` in 1_nginx_apache, modify your `/etc/hosts` file to include something like `127.0.0.1 example.com www.example.com` and navigate to https://www.example.com/?foo and http://www.example.com:8080/?bar

 1. In any Linux based system (CentOS/RHEL preferred):

     a.
 Configure logrotate to rotate /var/log/httpd/access_log (or equivalent) hourly

+> Doing this in a Docker container is a bit clunky, and I generally wouldn't ever actually configure log rotation in a container like this

     b.
 Configure an Apache HTTPD VirtualHost to do all of: